DataDog/hiring-engineers/answers.md

 **I think a project with many individual components that come together to create something impactful -a 'hive' of sorts- would be a great use of DataDog—enabling insights into behavior that would be too complicated to view individually or manually.**

 **At burning man in 2019, I saw Paul Stamets speak about his [BeeMushroomed Feeder](https://fungi.com/pages/bees).
 Paul is very passionate about solving colony collapse impacting our bee populations and had created a prototype to help bee populations stay healthy.
 Part of the design was an IoT component that helped keep metrics around the feeders use.
 I think it would be fascinating to monitor the digital aspects of the product and the physical part of the conditions in which it is placed.
-For example, it would be interesting to see if the anomaly detection tools would pick up on a die off event based on a dip in network traffic sent from the feeder.**
+For example, it would be interesting to see if the anomaly detection tools would pick up on a die-off event based on a dip in network traffic sent from the feeder.**

 ## Extra Credit: GitGuardian